MicrosoftDocs/entra-docs/docs/external-id/customers/sample-web-app-node-sign-in-edit-profile.md

 In this section, you grant API permissions to the client web app that you registered earlier (from the prerequisites).

 Grant your client web app the *EditProfileService.ReadWrite* permission.
-This permission is exposed by the edit profile service app, and it protects the update profile operation with MFA.
+This permission is exposed by the EditProfileService app, and it protects the update profile operation with MFA.
 To grant the *EditProfileService.ReadWrite* permission to client web app, use the following steps:

 [!INCLUDE [active-directory-b2c-app-integration-add-user-flow](./includes/register-app/grant-api-permissions-mfa-api-app.md)]